alibaba/xquic/docs/API.md

     size_t cid_buflen, void *engine_user_data);
 ```
 Generate CID  callback function, will be triggered when creating new connection or generating new connection id.
-The **_ori_cid_** parameter will be NULL when creating conneciton, and be the original cid generated before when retiring it or generating a new cid.
+The **_ori_cid_** parameter will be NULL when creating connection, and be the original cid generated before when retiring it or generating a new cid.

 This callback function is optional.
 If this callback function is not set, xquic will generate cid by itself.